• Skip to main content

 January 29, 2018 by Paul Lanier

 Fathers in North Carolina, and across the United States, are experiencing a slow, but revolutionary upgrade in roles, expectations, and opportunities as parents and partners.
-The father version that was […]
+The father version that was most common in the family market of the 20th century was designed for a different time, with functional emphasis on family protection and wage earning. […]

 Fatherhood 2.0